 These are the arrangements we have in place to restrict access to information held in one part of the business from employees in other departments.
 Our Chinese Wall Procedures sets out in detail the restrictions that are in place to restrict, control and manage the flow of information between group connected companies.

-This includes physical restriction on the staff allowed access to certain parts of the organisation, and includes restrictions on access to the data held within various group companies, divisions or departments.
+This includes a physical restriction on the staff allowed access to certain parts of the organisation and includes restrictions on access to the data held within various group companies, divisions or departments.
 The procedures dictate that those staff who are required to be involved in any transaction will be privy to information or ‘brought over the Chinese Wall’.
 All staff are prohibited from disclosing information except as detailed in the procedures.

 Personal Account Dealing